Study Period | 2018 - 2030 |

 Brazil Data Center Market News

-- November 2022: Ascenty will invest R$1.5 billion (US$290 million) in the construction of five new data centers in South America.
+- November 2022: Ascenty plans to invest BRL 1.5 billion (USD 290 million) in constructing five new data centers in South America.
 The locations of the data centers will be Brazil, Chile, and Colombia.

 We provide a complimentary and exhaustive set of data points on the country and regional level metrics that present the fundamental structure of the industry.
 Presented in the form of 50+ free charts, the sections cover difficult to find data on various countries on smartphone users, data traffic per smartphone, mobile and broadband data speed, fiber connectivity network, and submarine cables.